chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 ---
 layout: post
-title: "☁ Build and Deploy a Docker Image to a Kubernetes Cluster"
+title: "☁ Build and Deploy a Docker Image to a Kubernetes Cluster | logbook"
 author: chris
 date: 2019-09-25 +0800
 category: Cloud